outpaddling/desktop-installer/README.md

 # desktop-installer

-## Summary
+## Background

-The core purpose of desktop-installer is to help you quickly and easily create the most reliable and secure desktop system available, so you can spend your time on productive work rather than tedious systems management.
+The purpose of desktop-installer is to help you quickly and easily set up the most reliable and secure desktop system available, so you can spend your time on creative work rather than repetitive and tedious systems management.

-FreeBSD, NetBSD, and OpenBSD provide the vast majority of the features necessary to make a great desktop system for
+FreeBSD, NetBSD, and OpenBSD provide all the features necessary to make a great desktop system for
 WEB browsing, editing documents, playing music and videos, developing software, and much more.
 They also offers solid support for most popular PC hardware.

 However, fully configuring a stock BSD desktop system by hand is a bit like assembling a 1,000-piece jigsaw puzzle.
-Unless your goal is to learn how to integrate the components of a Unix desktop environment, manual configuration would not be a good use of your valuable time.
+It's a great thing to do once for the learning experience, but beyond that, it's probably not a good use of your valuable time.

+There is much more to configuring a complete desktop system than installing a desktop environment.
-There are some important issues that new BSD users are unlikely to know about, such as ensuring that your ports/pkgsrc tree and packages are in sync, how to correctly configure device daemons, sound devices and graphics drivers, to name a few.
+There are many important issues that new BSD users are unlikely to know about, such as ensuring that your ports/pkgsrc tree and packages are in sync, how to correctly configure device daemons, D-Bus for process communication, sound and graphics drivers, to name a few.

+## What it is

 Desktop-installer is a post-install script that embodies the extensive knowledge needed to configure a clean, reliable BSD desktop system.